 The standard of care requires relevant risk factors are noted by the OB/GYN early in the pregnancy along with the appropriate follow-up.
 In the case of an abruption, the standard of care dictates that the doctor recognizes these risks factors and order the appropriate tests and follow-up to monitor the risk.
 If the OB/GYN's fails to properly diagnose or treat abruption, it may cause harm to the mother and child that may be medical malpractice.Getting an Experienced Malpractice Lawyer on Your Side

+There is no question that placental abruption can be spontaneous and that a pregnancy can be lost due to placental abruption despite the quality prenatal care.
+But too many children suffer life-threatening injuries because a doctor should have discovered the symptoms of abruption and acted to protect the child.
 If your child has suffered a birth injury because a doctor improperly or unnecessarily used forceps during the birth of your child, our law firm has the experience and resources to help you both get the cash compensation you deserve for the harm that has been caused.

 We are based in Maryland but handle birth injury cases throughout the country.
 Call Miller & Zois today and speak to a childbirth injury medical malpractice attorney at 800-553-8082 or get an online case evaluation.More Malpractice Claim Information